ChrisMBirkett/asp.net-core-2x-SPA-template-with-ng-6/readme.md

 1. Installed Angular CLI globally: npm install -g @angular/cli
 2. Opened a command prompt at the root of the ng-cli app; in this case, ClientApp
+3. Run the following command to upgrade ng-cli to the latest 6x version: `npm install --save-dev @angular/cli@^6.0.0;
-3. ng update [This shows what packages need to be upgraded]
+4. ng update [This shows what packages need to be upgraded]
-4. In my case, I had to run the following
+5. In my case, I had to run the following
    * ng update @angular/cli
    * ng update @angular/core